|Course Number:||CRIMLJUS 4030|

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.

 - Have an in-depth understanding of substantive criminal law as differentiated from procedural due process.

-- Developed a definition that you can articulate of justice in the criminal justice system of the United States and its membership states as that justice is guaranteed under the proscriptions and prescriptions of governance guided by the Constitution of the United States and the individual fifty (50) states.
+- Haved developed an articulated definition of justice in the criminal justice system of the United States and its membership states as that justice is guaranteed under the proscriptions and prescriptions of governance guided by the Constitution of the United States and the individual 50 states.

-- Developed a definition that you can articulate of freedom as reflected in the guarantees of life, liberty, and property under the Constitution, as well as privacy as found in the penumbra of the Constitution.
+- Have developed an articulated definition of freedom as reflected in the guarantees of life, liberty, and property under the Constitution, as well as privacy as found in the penumbra of the Constitution.